IMMM-SFA/WRF_CLM4_Irrigation/README.md

 ### Postprocessing model output
 _$BASE_DIR/WRF_CLM4_Irrigation/scripts/postprocessing_ contains NCL scripts that may be used to calculate mean daily outputs from the _wrfout_d01*_ files

+## Acknowledgement
+Balwinder Singh for help with debugging the irrigation implementation
+Ben Yang, Supantha Paul and University of Nebraska-Lincoln for providing original NCL scripts which are modified for use with this implementation

 ## Who do I talk to?
     subimal at civil.iitb.ac.in